Axway/elasticsearch-docker-beat/README.md

 Welcome to elasticsearch-docker-beat

-This beat handle both docker logs and metrics in a Swarm context or not, adding meta data as stack, service names to logs/metrics.
+This beat handle both docker logs and metrics in a Swarm context or not, adding meta data (stack, service names, ...) to the published data as possible.

-It listens Docker containers events and for each new started container, open logs and metrics streams to publish the events.
+At startup, it opens data streams on all existing containers and listens Docker containers events.
+According to Docker events, it opens data streams on new started container or closes them on removed containers

-It publishes, memory, net, io, cpu metrics and all logs.
+The published data are: memory, net, io, cpu metrics and logs.
-Logs are the ones the containerized applications send to standard output.
+As a regular beat, it can publish the data to Elasticsearch or Logstash The logs are the ones the containerized applications send to standard output.

+Configuration allows to exclude containers, services, stacks, filter or group logs, add custom labels to logs/metrics, ...

 ## Getting Started with elasticsearch-docker-beat